Last Updated on by

 - As a medicinal poultice it is credited with treating headaches, hemorrhoids/piles and rheumatism

 Vervain helps relieve and prevent diarrhea, in part, because of its diuretic effect.
-It stimulate the release of urine, excess water, salts and fat, from the body.
-This also helps the break down and elimination of kidney stones.
+It stimulates the release of urine, excess water, salts and fat, from the body.
+This also helps to breakdown and eliminate kidney stones.
 The other part is vervain’s anti-parasitic activity.
 Vervain kills, expels, and prevents the growth of intestinal worms and other intestinal parasites.

 Vervain is an excellent remedy for those who regularly suffer from chest congestion, colds, chronic bronchitis, sore throats and respiratory inflammation disorders, such as pleurisy.
 Vervain is an expectorant, it helps to expel mucus and phlegm that can accumulate in the respiratory tracts.

 Vervain also alleviates pain.
 It is considered a powerful analgesic, that is particularly effective for kidney stone pain and some forms of arthritis.
 It’s believed that vervain contains compounds that can numb certain areas and stop pain from registering in those nerves.
-Vervain’s anti-inflammatory properties compliment its analgesic effect, and reduces swelling and inflammation.
+Vervain’s anti-inflammatory properties complement its analgesic effect and reduce swelling and inflammation.